kirstencurrie/kirstencurrie.github.io/project2.md

 Further studies could provide analysis into regional sales and how exactly timeliness and customer profile types could impact sales there.

-![Grouped bar chart comparing customer loyalty shopping habits by product type](assets/img/ic_customer-segments.png)
+![Grouped bar chart comparing customer loyalty shopping habits by product type](assets/img/ic_customer-segments.png) *FIG. F: Customers are divided into loyalty segments (New, Regular, and Loyal) then categorized by their shopping preferences.
+Produce is a clear winner.*